 Chelsea says she’s invited to the Viking Camp of Stone Wolf Coven, says they told her to stop by if she heard drumming in the night, and I can come if I walk with her by her tent first to drop off her swimsuit and pick up her smores supplies to share at the Stone Wolf Fire.

 Terror is equal to a molten curiosity in me.
 A cloudy night, darker than you’d ever walk back in the city, dark as entering a great sea.
 A post ritual exhaustion thick in the air, but radiating and smoldering coals burn on a few more hours into the night.
 Chelsea, the lamb in the darkness, her small lamp spilling across faded grass as she leads us on.

-I’d loved her as soon as I saw her, felt her rush and she is so much like Rachel I can’t hide the magnetic pull.
-We’d met just the night before at Gryhpon’s Nest Camp in Springfield, Louisiana, maybe an hour and a half drive from my home in New Orleans but you have to watch the Baton Rouge traffic.
+I’d loved her as soon as I saw her, felt her rush and she is so much like Sola I can’t hide the magnetic pull.
+We’d met just the night before at Gryhpon’s Nest Camp in Springfield, Louisiana, not far from my home in New Orleans.
 My fourth stay at this private campground, with my Pagan community for the sacred holiday Imbolc which doubles as my birthday and I now have 30 years.

 All the way to the back of the property she leads me, brave and focus ahead, says we need to look for the big tires: the true entrance to the camp.
 Bare feet find twigs and we navigate through partially trodden bushes and briars that have been gently parted over and over again and lull loosely back into place.

 Chelsea turns off her small light and slows her steps.
 A warm light illuminates her brassy blonde